-“Just like with anything else, the first step is to get started,” said Katherine Newey, financial advisor with New England Financial Group.
+“Just like with anything else, the first step is to get started,” said Katherine Newey, a financial professional with New England Financial Group.
 “People have this taboo when it comes to talking about money.
 But effective goal-setting requires an honest look at where your finances are so you can figure out how to get them to where you want them to be.”

 Set realistic financial goals

 What does your ideal financial situation look like?
 For many people, being debt-free ranks high on the wish list, but a wish is not a goal.
 Huge resolutions like “become debt-free” sound grand, but it’s easy to fail if you don’t outline the how.